xtendui/xtendui/src/gatsby/markdown/hidden/future/infinitescroll/index.md

 description: "Automatic pagination activable on click or on scroll, with browser navigation support that loads only the current page."
 ---

+InfiniteScroll is a standalone plugin that manages **automating pagination loads with infinite scrolling**.

 ## Javascript

 Import the **javascript** file with `import 'xtendui/src/infinitescroll'`.